- Wealth PMS (50L+)

 We know there’s a lot of misconceptions about this rule.
 It may still require further clarification from the RBI.
 But the gist of it, based on the RBI circular, has been explained here.
 (Would love to hear your thoughts – @capitalmind_in on twitter)

 For more such insightful articles and equity and fixed income portfolio strategies, become a premium member today.
-Use Code RESET21 to get 21% off regular price if you sign up before 30th April.
+Use Code SIMPLIFY to get 20% off regular price if you sign up before next week.